 What is therapy and how can it help?

-This is more appropriate for longer-term, recurrent or deeper problems such as depression, relationship difficulties, low self-esteem, life-stage crises etc. We will meet for once-weekly sessions for as long as you need to.
+This is more appropriate for longer-term, recurrent or deeper problems such as depression, relationship difficulties, low self-esteem, life-stage crises etc. We will meet once-weekly for as long as you need to.
 We will explore your thoughts, feelings and behaviours in the context of your life experience to help you to understand yourself better, how you interact with others and how you make sense of the world.
-The insights that you gain from this work can help you to make positive and lasting changes.
+The powerful insights that you gain from this work can help you to make positive and lasting changes.

-How I will work with you …
+How I work with you …